Celebrating Twelve Years Online

 Regardless of the build location, we have seen excellent results via NC cutting.
 It is highly accurate and saves the builder a substantial amount of time.
 In metal, we observe the fabrication hours saved by the builder to be on average around three times the NC cut file development hours.

-What this means is that for metal boats the use of NC cutting can save a professional builder some 35% to 50% of their fabrication labor, depending on their experience, the complexity of the design and on the thoroughness of the NC development.
+What this means is that for metal boats the use of NC cutting can save a professional builder some 30% to 45% of their fabrication labor, depending on their experience, the complexity of the design and on the thoroughness of the NC development.
 This translates into a direct savings, which not only pays for the cost of developing the NC files, but also 'earns back' a substantial portion of the original design costs.

-Oddly, many professional yacht builders in the US do not have any experience with NC cut projects, and will therefore not be inclined to give it much credit when estimating hull construction costs.
-Builders who do have experience with NC cut projects will know how much work it will save, and they will be able price an NC cut project more accurately and far more competitively.
+Builders who do have experience with NC cut projects already know how much work it will save.
+As a result they will be able price an NC cut project more accurately and far more competitively.

-NC cutting can employed for boats of any material.
+NC cutting can be employed for boats of any material.
 For flat sheet materials, the method essentially amounts to pre-determining the shapes of all the structural components via computer modeling, then nesting those parts onto the sheets or plates from which they will be cut.
 In the case of metal, the cutting is done by computer driven plasma torch or abrasive water jet.
 In the case of plywood, a computer driven router.

 More information on the benefits of NC cutting can be found within our CAD Design Stream article and the other articles linked from there.
 There you'll find several good images of the actual process of developing a design and detailing it for NC cutting.